-- www.papaCambridge.com (a) The Speaking Examination Working Mark Sheet is provided in this booklet (see page should be photocopied as required.
-It is a working document to be completed during candidate's Speaking examination.
-Candidates must be marked as they are being examin and not afterwards from a recording.
-The marks for each section of the examination mus be entered in detail as specified in the Marking Instructions.
+- (a) The Speaking Examination Working Mark Sheet is provided in this booklet (see page 22) and should be photocopied as required.
+It is a working document to be completed during each candidate's Speaking examination.
+Candidates must be marked as they are being examined and not afterwards from a recording.
+The marks for each section of the examination must be entered in detail as specified in the Marking Instructions.
 All additions must be carefully checked. - (b) The total marks must then be transferred to the computer-printed Internal Assessment Mark Sheet (MS1) or to CAMEO for Centres submitting marks electronically.

-Despatch of materials to CIE for External moderation 6
+6 Despatch of materials to CIE for External moderation

 - (a) Mark sheets and recordings must be returned to CIE as soon as all the Speaking examinations have been completed.
 The deadline for receipt by CIE of these items is 15 May for the June examination.
-Centres must not wait until the end of the assessment period before despatching them. - (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (MS1) must be returned to CIE in the separate envelope provided. - (ii) The following items must be sent, to reach CIE by no later than 15 May for the June examination. - the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) or a signed print-out of the marks file for Centres submitting marks using CAMEO - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - the recorded sample. - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.
+Centres must not wait until the end of the assessment period before despatching them. - (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (MS1) must be returned to CIE in the separate envelope provided. - (ii) The following items must be sent, to reach CIE by no later than 15 May for the June examination. - the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) or a signed print-out of the marks file for Centres submitting marks using CAMEO - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - · the recorded sample - details of Internal Moderation procedures (only for Centres permitted to use more than one teacher/Examiner). - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.